 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX does not offer wifi capability.
+In contrast, the 1DX does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the E-M1 II have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the E-M1 II was followed by the Olympus E-M1 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Olympus E-M1 II Manual.
+Further information on the features and operation of the 1DX and E-M1 II can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Olympus E-M1 II Manual.